ff6f8d68/startrek-craft/README.md

-# AdvancedRocketry
+# startrek-craft
-Advanced Rocketry is a mod about space, exploration, and resources
+startrek craft is a mod about space, exploration, and resources

-<b>Advanced Rocketry does not support anything other than Forge at this point - be it Fabric (for 1.13+) or Sponge or similar for 1.12</b>
+<b>startrek craft does not support anything other than Forge at this point</b>

 <b>Please be aware Sponge compatibility issues may never be fixed.</b>